 Where do you want to get married?

 At home or away?
-Do you want an intimate destination wedding overlooking a beach somewhere or a wedding at home (at the back of your parents garden) with your nearest and dearest.
+Do you want an intimate destination wedding in a vineyard in Tuscany or a wedding at home (at the back of your parents garden) with your nearest and dearest.
 What about the ceremony?
 Do you want a religious or a civil ceremony?
+Indoor or outdoors?
 Which one does your chosen location allow for? or does it not matter?
 The answers will help you to determine your wedding style.

-As you answer these questions, you start to get a sense of what you both want, aspects you want reflected in your day and how to put your personal stamp on your day (did I mention that the key to personalising your day is knowing your signature style?)
-It will then guide the choices and decisions you both make for your day and saves you so much time in the long run; from choosing your dream wedding venue to deciding on how you want your guests to feel at your wedding.
+The key to personalising your day and having a bespoke wedding is knowing your signature style.
+And, as you answer these questions, you start to get a sense of what you both want, aspects you want reflected in your wedding and how to put your personal stamp on your day.
+It will then guide the choices and decisions you both make for your day and saves you so much time in the long run; from choosing your wedding venue to deciding on how you want your guests to feel at your wedding.

-One final point from me, once you’ve gone through these pointers and locked down the style you want for your wedding (remember, it can be an infusion of styles to create your own signature style), then pin it down and don’t be swayed by the trends or images you see.
-Use yourselves as your guide when picking out inspiration images – is this me or am I picking it because I think it looks good?
+Going through these pointers will have hopefully helped you to figure out your wedding style (remember, it can be a fusion of styles to create your own signature style).
+Once you have it figured out, focus on that distinct style throughout your wedding planning and don’t be swayed by the trends or images you see.
+Use yourselves as your guide when picking out inspiration images – ask yourself, does this resonate with me or am I picking it because I think it looks good?
+Consider the advice from well meaning loved ones but in the end, make up your own minds.

-If you need help to determine your wedding style, then get in touch and let’s discuss your plans.
+Figure out your style early in your wedding planning journey so you can set the tone for your wedding from the onset.
+If you need help to determine your wedding style, then get in touch and let’s discuss your ideas and how I can help.